Digital subscriber line: History

 Early DSL service required a dedicated dry loop, but when the U.S. Federal Communications Commission (FCC) required incumbent local exchange carriers (ILECs) to lease their lines to competing DSL service providers, shared-line DSL became available.
 Also known as DSL over unbundled network element, this unbundling of services allows a single subscriber to receive two separate services from two separate providers on one cable pair.
 The DSL service provider's equipment is co-located in the same telephone exchange as that of the ILEC supplying the customer's pre-existing voice service.
-The subscriber's circuit is rewired to interface with hardware supplied by the ILEC which combines a DSL frequency and POTS signals on a single copper pair.
+The subscriber's circuit is rewired to interface with hardware supplied by the ILEC which combines a DSL frequency and plain old telephone service (POTS) signals on a single copper pair.

+Since 1999, certain ISPs have been offering microfilters.
+These devices are installed indoors and serve the same purpose as DSL splitters, which are deployed outdoors: they divide the frequencies needed for ADSL and POTS phone calls.
+These filters originated out of a desire to make self-installation of DSL service possible and eliminate early outdoor DSL splitters which were installed at or near the demarcation point between the customer and the ISP.

 By 2012, some carriers in the United States reported that DSL remote terminals with fiber backhaul were replacing older ADSL systems.